 There are several reasons for this.
 One is that generation from renewable sources – such as solar or wind – are dependent on the weather.
 Meanwhile, the UK’s net-zero target will only see the demand for low carbon electricity increase.

-As part of the government’s latest drive for energy innovation, hot water cylinder manufacturer Heatrae Sadia has joined forces with smart energy company Levelise to understand the potential for domestic hot water cylinders to offer DSR services.
+With UK government funding for innovative domestic Demand Side Response demonstration projects , hot water cylinder manufacturer Heatrae Sadia has joined forces with smart energy company Levelise to understand the potential for domestic hot water cylinders to offer DSR services.

 Energy Systems Catapult is working with both companies to provide feedback on the technology from real consumers and help them refine their proposition to maximise its appeal.